 Happy Vesak Day!
 Buddhist festivals often have a soundtrack.
 There’s always music wafting through the air, offering an other-worldly ambiance to accompany you through the experience.
-No matter where I turned on the hot, humid night, there was a murmur of chanting and a foreign music, which pulsed along with twinkling strings of lights that lined the streets.
+No matter where I turned on the hot, humid night, there was a murmur of chanting and a gentle music, which pulsed along with twinkling strings of lights that lined the streets.

 The Vesak rituals are celebrated throughout Buddhist countries, with one of the biggest being in the capital city of Sri Lanka.
 It’s not something many tourists experience, but guests and non-Buddhists are more than welcome to participate.